-Managing oral herpes:
+Managing oral herpes (cold sores):

-- Avoid direct physical contact with people
+- avoid direct physical contact with people

-- Avoid sharing items that can pass the virus on such as cups, cutlery, make up or lip balm.
+- avoid sharing items that can pass the virus on such as cups, cutlery, make up or lip balm.
 You can still use communal facilities such as showers, toilets or swimming pools.

-- Don’t participate in oral sex or kissing
+- don’t participate in oral sex or kissing

-- Wash your hands with soap and water thoroughly after applying antiviral cream or after touching the sore – avoid touching the sore unless you need to apply treatment
+- wash your hands with soap and water thoroughly after applying antiviral cream or after touching the sore – avoid touching the sore unless you need to apply treatment

 - Use a condom if you have been diagnosed with herpes but have no symptoms – the virus can still be passed on from direct skin contact to your partner despite the use of a condom